 Open your eyes: you are GIVING YOUR AFTER-TAX CASH to the bank to multiply it by investing.
 For what?
-Just to have a piece of mind that your house is paid off during retirement?
+Just to have peace of mind that your house is paid off during retirement?

 To add to my argument, do you know that while you are paying off a simple interest on your mortgage your neighbor has decided not to pay off the mortgage sooner but rather invest his after-tax money (equal your extra payments) into the market to earn a compounded interest?

-Isn’t it better to have more cash and invest it rather to give it away to the bank?
-With your 4% mortgage interest, investing cash into dividend reinvestment plan with some dividend-generating stocks or funds delivers better return on investment.
-Take as an example a giant company AT&T. As of today, they pay 6.3% yearly dividend.
+Isn’t it better to have more cash and invest it rather give it away to the bank?
+With your 4% mortgage interest, investing cash into a dividend reinvestment plan with some dividend-generating stocks or funds delivers a better return on investment.
+Take as an example a giant company AT&T. As of today, they pay a 6.3% yearly dividend.

 But if you make one more payment a year, you can pay off your loan 6 years earlier.
 Plus, you pay $31,035.44 less in interest.

 We are talking about $863.48 per year in extra payments for 24 years.
-Now, imaging that you have invested into AT&T with an average interest 6%.
-If you have bought the shares of AT&T and spent $863.48, with 6% of reinvested dividends, you will have $3,500 total return for 24 years.
+Now, imagine that you have invested in AT&T with an average interest of 6%.
+If you have bought the shares of AT&T and spent $863.48, with 6% of reinvested dividends, you will have a $3,500 total return for 24 years.
 I am talking about only $863.48 invested!
-It corresponds to 304% return!
+It corresponds to a 304% return!

 Now imagine that you are adding the shares of AT&T for the same $863.48 year after year for 24 years.
-Next year purchase will generate $3,320 or 282% return; third year - $3,165 or 260% return, etc. For the life of you mortgage (30 – 6 years=24 years), your investment will generate total $48,658 or $17,623 more than saving with paid off mortgage!
+Next year purchase will generate $3,320 or 282% return; third-year - $3,165 or 260% return, etc. For the life of your mortgage (30 – 6 years=24 years), your investment will generate a total of $48,658 or $17,623 more than saving with the paid-off mortgage!
 This is a power of compounded interest that the banks will use with your money.
 Even if the dividend is lower (5%), you still will earn $11,032 more.

-I have chosen an extreme interest rate 5.625% on mortgage loan but with today’s low interest loans (~4.5% on average) you can save even more!
+I have chosen an extreme interest rate of 5.625% on a mortgage loan but with today’s low-interest loans (~4.5% on average) you can save even more!

 Do you follow me?
 You still will be able to pay your monthly mortgage payments as you are paying now, but instead of adding your 13th payment or sending the lump sum that is highly recommended by the same banks, invest it into AT&T. The reinvested dividends over the years will generate much more cash vs. extra payments to the bank.

 When I understood this concept, I have completely changed my strategy.
-My current goal is to pay to the banks as least as possible.
-It allowed me buying more properties with my money, the properties that generated positive cash flow which I have reinvested again.
+My current goal is to pay the banks as least as possible.
+It allowed me to buy more properties with my money, the properties that generated positive cash flow which I have reinvested.
 This is how you build your wealth wisely.

-With any secured debt like your mortgage, car loan, boat or RV loan the concept is the same.
-If you can generate better return with invested cash than you can save by paying your debt off, do it!
+With any secured debt like your mortgage, car loan, boat, or RV loan the concept is the same.
+If you can generate a better return with invested cash than you can save by paying your debt off, do it!
 Pay bare minimum and use your money to your advantage.

 3) Fund your 401(k)